Tristan816la/Coding-interview-best-practices/slidingwindow.md

 2. Smallest Subarray With Given Sum (medium)

-- Given an arrary and a target, find the size of the smallest subarray that sums to the target
+- Given an arrry and a target, find the size of the smallest subarray that sums to the target

 ```python
 def smallestSubarr(arr, target):